Inflation with Massive Spin-2 Ghosts: Introduction

 We begin our investigations in the next section by establishing the full non-linear action, extracting the gravitational degrees of freedom, and deriving the propagators for said DOFs.
-We then calculate the Coleman-Weinberg one-loop effective potential, including contributions from the scalars and spin-2 ghost, which allows us to identify the dynamically generated Planck scale and establish the inflationary potential after transforming to the Einstein frame.
+We next calculate the Coleman-Weinberg one-loop effective potential in the Jordan frame which includes contributions from the scalars and the spin-2 ghost.
+Then, using this effective potential, we identify the dynamically generated Planck scale and establish the inflationary potential after transforming to the Einstein frame.
 Finally, we perform a numerical analysis of the predicted inflationary parameters and end with a discussion of the results.